Segmentation Heatmaps

 The percentage values indicate how many learners in that segment selected a healthy response—a response that aligns with a positive, respectful, or safe workplace experience.
 For negatively worded questions (for example, "I have observed bullying on my team"), the percentage shown represents those who disagreed with that statement.

 • Average % Healthy: An overall indicator summarizing how positively a segment responded across all questions in the view.
+Averages are weighted by response count across questions within a question set—so questions with more respondents have proportionally more influence on the average than questions with fewer respondents.

 • Color Shading: Highlights segments that differ from the overall organizational sentiment.